jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2019.md

 ### The next decade is going to be absolutely wild.
 Some predictions:

-- In 10 years, we're going to look back at today's social media like we do doctors' endorsements of smoking back in the day.
+- We're going to look back at today's social media like we do doctors' endorsements of smoking back in the day.
 And just as shocked at our ignorance.
 - Misinformation is going to become a serious problem.
 Deepfakes, [speech synthesis](https://google.github.io/tacotron/publications/speaker_adaptation/), [disinformation campaigns](https://archive.is/abR53), a lack of standardized identity proof systems, bots, and insecure electronic voting are going to make things very complicated.
     - Validation of news and events will be done bottom-up with chains of trust.
     - It's becoming easier to craft the reality we want to believe.
 Or want others to believe.